kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 * When using `TLSRoute` passthrough, support `PROXY` protocol on the gateway listener.
 * When using `TLSRoute` passthrough, support `PROXY` protocol on the communication between the Gateway and the backend.
-* Allow a `TLSRoute` to have the encryption termination on the `Gateway` side and do the unencrypted passthrough.
-This case is covered by using a `TCPRoute`.
-  * The feature of TLSRoute termination is tracked on its own [issue](https://github.com/kubernetes-sigs/gateway-api/issues/2111) and should be covered on a specific GEP.
 * Support TLS over UDP or UDP-based protocols such as `QUIC`.
 * Support attributes other than the SNI/hostname for the route selection